server-script/animation-track-2/README.md

 #### This stops the animation loaded.

+### Limitations [Functionality not added]
+  * Animation tracks played created in the clients are not automatically replicated.
+  * Large amounts of keyframes cause the animation to slow down over time.
+[Still under investigation]

-##### Replication functionality is yet to be added to this class.
-Refrain from using in live games, this is hardly done.
+##### Refrain from using in live games, this is hardly done.